-Whether you live near the ocean or are planning to spend your next summer vacation at the beach, few seaside activities are more fun than surfing.
+Whether you live near the ocean or plan to spend your next summer vacation at the beach, a few seaside activities are more fun than surfing.

-Paddling out past the breakers, waiting for the perfect swell, then skimming along the water toward the shore is a favorite pastime of both beach locals and vacationers alike.
+Paddling past the breakers, waiting for the perfect swell, and then skimming along the water toward the shore is a favourite pastime of beach locals and vacationers alike.

-That said, surfing isn’t quite as easy as an experienced surfer makes it look.
+That said, surfing isn’t relatively as easy as an experienced surfer makes it look.
 And without a guide to surfing, you might find that you do more crashing than gliding in the water.

-But you don’t have to worry, because we’ve got you covered!
-Read on to learn everything you need to know to tackle your first wave with confidence.
+But you don’t have to worry because we’ve got you covered!
+Read on to learn everything you need to know to confidently confidently confidently confidently confidently confidently confidently confidently confidently tackle your first wave.

 Master the Pop-up